The holarchy of StoryAlity Theory

 This may shock some people, but:

-Combine two holon-partons (i.e. memes, systems) to get: another one.
+Combine, two holon-partons (i.e. ideas, processes, products or memes, or, even systems) to get: another one.

 So there is huge selection pressure… This is how the Systems Model of Creativity (Csikszentmihalyi 1988, 1996 etc) works.
 Only a small percentage of works can ever become `canon’ (i.e. judged `creative’, or `new and appropriate’, by the Field, or in other words, the Audience, in that domain.)